 The CCAK holds two regular meetings of its membership each year, an annual meeting and a mid-year meeting.
 The annual meeting of the CCAK occurs in November and is generally held in conjunction with the annual conference of the Kansas Association of Counties.
 It is at the annual meeting that Directors are elected to serve on the Board.
 The CCAK’s mid-year meeting is held in June.
 Both meetings include a continuing legal education program approved by the Kansas Continuing Legal Education Commission.

 The CCAK is an affiliate member of the Kansas Association of Counties (KAC).
 As a KAC affiliate, the CCAK is represented on the KAC Governing Board.
-Fred Johnson, County Counselor to Labette County, is the current CCAK representative to the KAC Board.
+Craig Cox, County Counselor to Riley County, is the current CCAK representative to the KAC Board.

 The organization's original controlling documents were a Constitution and bylaws.
 In 2016, the organization incorporated, and now has Articles of Incorporation on file with the Kansas Secretary of State and new amended Bylaws.